×

 woman learning a language on her laptop

-Practicing a language every day will work wonders for your progress.
+Practicing a language every day will work wonders for your progress, though it can be difficult to keep thinking up new ways to do so.

-As a team of avid language learners (with 10+ languages between us), we’ve used these methods personally.
-They’re doable from anywhere, as long as you have your phone or an internet connection:
+As a team of avid language learners (with 10+ languages between us), we’ve compiled 12 activities that are both effective and convenient, and they’ll allow you to slip in some daily language practice even on the busiest of days.
+Plus, they’re doable from anywhere, as long as you have your phone or an internet connection.

 Run through some flashcards